 C = Catalyst for the Stock’s Movement

-Let’s take a look at some numbers prior to forming an opinion on the stock.
+Let’s take a look at some important numbers for Facebook prior to forming an opinion.

 T = Technicals on the Stock Chart Are Mixed

-At $13.81, Dell is currently trading above all its averages.
+At $30.17, Facebook is currently trading above all its averages.